bittremieux-lab/simba/README.md

 ## GPU problem solving

-Make sure that pytorch library is not cpu one
+* Make sure that pytorch library is not the cpu one in order to use the gpu.

 conda remove pytorch cudatoolkit conda clean --all

-3)Instal things separately and activating tensorflow-

 conda install -c anaconda cudatoolkit (11.8)

-4)Instal PyTorch (GPU version compatible with CUDA verison):
+* Instal PyTorch (GPU version compatible with CUDA verison):

 conda install pytorch=2.1.1 pytorch-cuda=11.8 -c pytorch -c nvidia